Gundalai-Batkhuu/ingroe-frontend/backend/README.md

 2. Create a new Neo4j Database:
    - Open Neo4j Desktop
-   - Click on '+ New' and select 'Create a Local Graph'
+   - Click on '+ Add' and select 'Local DBMS'
    - Name your database (e.g., "MyProject")
    - Set a password for the database
    - Choose the latest Neo4j version (or the version specified in your project requirements)
    - Click 'Create'
+   - Press on the new database, choose Plugins options and install the APOC plugin
+   - Click 'Start' to start the database

 3. Start the Neo4j Database:
    - In Neo4j Desktop, find your newly created database